SwitchzzZ3Zcpp/CringeMessenger/README.md

 To build CringeMessenger, you need to run a script `build.sh`.

-Run a script with `--run` flag, and CringeMessenger will automaticlly start after build!
+Run a `build.sh` script with `--run` flag, and CringeMessenger will automaticlly start after build!